Festivals and Events in South Holland

 - Leiden Ontzet Festival is a two day festival at the beginning of October which celebrates the Liberation of Leiden in 1574 during the 80 Years War.

-- Festival Classique: Classical music festival which takes place in mid-June.
+- Festival Classique: Classical music festival which takes place in mid-June either in The Hague city center or by the beach in Scheveningen.
 Varies in length from 4-10 days.
-A floating stage is built on the Hofvijver in front of the Binnenhof just for the event

 - Parkpop is one of the largest free music festivals in Europe.
-It takes place on the last Saturday in June in The Hague’s Zuiderpark
+It takes place on the last Sunday in June in The Hague’s Zuiderpark.
+Night at the Park, held the night before, has also become a major event.

-- Tong Tong Fair is the largest Eurasian fair in the world and takes place in late Spring.
+- Tong Tong Fair is the largest Eurasian fair in the world and takes place in late May/early June on the Malieveld festival terrain.
 It showcases Southeast Asian culture with dance, music, lectures, interviews, workshops and a large food offering.

 - International Fireworks Festival (in Dutch), is an international fireworks competition held over the water in Scheveningen in August.
 Eight 15-min fireworks shows (two per night over successive weekends)

-- Prinsjesdag held on the third Tuesday in September.
+- Prinsjesdag held on the third Tuesday in September is also referred to as 'Budget Day'.
 The King and Queen ride in the royal golden carriage from Noordeinde Palace to Knight's Hall in the Binnenhof to open the new session of parliament.
-A school holiday in The Hague.

 - International Film Festival Rotterdam (IFFR), held each January and lasting about two weeks; screenings of new films by lesser-known filmmakers from around the world

-- ABN AMRO World Tennis Tournament, held in February
+- ABN AMRO World Tennis Tournament, held in February, is a key event on the men's ATP circuit with top ten players

 - Rotterdam Festivals provides information about all the festivals in Rotterdam.
-July is the biggest month of festivals and include events such as the Metropolis Festival and the Summer Carnival
+July is the biggest month of festivals, with events like the Metropolis Festival and Summer Carnival

-- North Sea Jazz Festival, held in July, indoors at Ahoy arena, with over eight hours live music per day on each of the thirteen stages
+- North Sea Jazz Festival, held in July on multiple stages at Ahoy in Rotterdam South, with over eight hours live music per day by top recording artists

-- World Port Days Festival, held early September, with events including boat trips, rescue and flying demonstrations and fireworks
+- World Port Days, held in early September, with harbour events including boat trips, water rescue demonstrations and a major fireworks presentation